Toyota Soarer: First generation (1981–1985)

-Second generation (Z20; 1986)
+Second generation (1986–1991)

-The Z20 series Toyota Soarer was produced from January 1986 to April 1991, and was available in several variants.
+The Z20 series Toyota Soarer was produced from January 1986 to April 1991 and was available in several variants.
 The styling of the second-generation Soarer is similar of that of the X80 series Cressida, Mark II, Chaser and Cresta.
 The Soarer shared its platform with the newly introduced A70 series Supra.

-The Z20 Soarer introduced a vehicle information display system with Electro Multi Vision and visual information cassettes.

-In 1986, the Toyota Soarer introduced a world first electronically controlled (Toyota Electronic Modulated Suspension), semi-active full air suspension (spring constant, variable attenuation force).
+The Z20 Soarer revised the previous generation Electro MultiVision CRT display installation from the instrument cluster to a location below the automatic climate control, which could be upgraded to a touch-sensitive interface.
+A new feature offered navigation information uploaded by the use of cassette tapes then upgraded to CD-ROM.
+The digital speedometer display was upgraded and provided more information at a glance.
+The cloth upholstery was unique to each trim package, and the sport bucket seats used in the Toyota Supra (A70) were offered only on GT trim packages upholstered in cloth or leather.

+In 1986, the electronically controlled shock absorber (TEMS) carried over from the previous generation, and the double wishbone suspension was now shared with the A70 Supra.
+An electronically controlled airbag suspension was also available on the GT Limited model.

-In 1988, TOM'S released a limited model package named the C5.
-The 7M-GTE in the Tom's C5 Soarer saw the power upgrades similar to those seen in the Turbo-A Supra of the same year.
+In 1988, TOM'S released a limited-model package for the 7M-GTE equipped vehicles named the C5.
+The TOM'S C5 Soarer could be optioned with a remapped ECU, larger turbocharger compressor, a woven fibre intake pipe, KYB shock absorbers with lowered springs, bespoke 16x8" ±50 TOM'S C5 wheels that were manufactured by Ray's Engineering and TOM'S C5 badges for the rear of the vehicle.

-In April 1989, a limited 500 unit variant called the Aerocabin was introduced.
-This came with only 2 seats and an electric folding roof.
-The Aerocabin came with the same specs as the GT-Limited and were only available with the 7M-GTE engine, 4-speed automatic transmission, tan leather interior and pearlescent paint.
+In April 1989, a limited 500-unit variant called the Aerocabin was introduced.
+This variant had only 2 seats and an electric folding roof.
+The Aerocabin had the same specs as the GT-Limited but was only available with the 7M-GTE engine, 4-speed automatic transmission, tan leather interior, and pearlescent paint.

-In 1988 the Soarer Z20 was given a facelift.
-The grill and rear taillights were redesigned and minor interior changes were made (climate control, dash).
-Other than that engines were improved:
+In 1988, the Soarer Z20 was given a facelift.
+The grille and rear taillights were redesigned and minor interior changes were made (climate control, dash).
+Other than that engines were improved, with power increases as follows: